johnynek/mergexo/README.md

 4. Roadmap flow issue (feature-flagged):
    - Set `runtime.enable_roadmaps = true` and apply `agent:roadmap` to issue `#123`.
    - MergeXO opens `agent/roadmap/123-...` and creates both `docs/roadmap/123-...md` and `docs/roadmap/123-....graph.json`.
+   - After merge, MergeXO activates the roadmap DAG, then runs an adjustment gate before each ready frontier using the current roadmap plus dependency artifacts from completed child work.
-   - After merge, MergeXO activates the roadmap DAG, opens child issues only when dependency milestones are satisfied, and keeps parent-child links in issue bodies.
+   - If the gate says `proceed`, MergeXO opens only the currently ready child issues and keeps parent-child links in issue bodies.
+   - If the gate says `revise`, or if a maintainer applies `agent:roadmap-revise`, MergeXO pauses fan-out and opens or reuses a same-roadmap revision PR against the canonical roadmap markdown and graph.
+   - Comment `/roadmap status` on the roadmap issue for a live status report.
+Apply `agent:roadmap-abandon` to abandon the roadmap entirely.
-   - Child PRs should reference only their direct child issue; MergeXO closes the parent roadmap issue once all roadmap nodes reach terminal outcomes (or the roadmap is abandoned).
+   - Child PRs should reference only their direct child issue; MergeXO closes the parent roadmap issue once all roadmap nodes reach terminal outcomes or the roadmap is abandoned.

 5. Human takeover flow (`agent:ignore`):
    - Issue `#123` starts in bugfix flow and already has an open PR `#205`.